 Your credit score will determine many aspects of your financial future such as applying for credit cards, personal loans and your ability to take out a mortgage for a home.

-When it comes to credit cards, you’re better off applying for an unsecured card so you can go without putting down a security deposit — you’ll typically get better interest rates too.
-However, this advice tends to apply for people with a good to excellent credit score of 680 or higher.
+If you have a good to an excellent credit score of 680 or higher, you’re typically better off applying for an unsecured card so you can go without putting down a security deposit — you’ll likely get better interest rates too.

 If you have fair credit — generally 620 to 679 — you may still qualify for an unsecured card.
 But the ones you qualify for will likely come with higher fees, shadier terms and less favorable interest rates.
-You may be better off getting an excellent secured card, building or rebuilding your credit score and then moving on to a reputable unsecured card.
+Compare credit cards for fair credit, or you might be better off getting a low APR secured card, building or rebuilding your credit score and then moving on to a reputable unsecured card.

 How can I learn what my credit score is?